Skip to main content

 Special Packages

 Offers wedding services and can host events like birthdays, board meetings, conferences, and christenings.
-[4, 21] Upgrades may be available to include luxury spa robes, toiletries, flowers, champagne, and chocolate.
-[5]
+Room upgrades available including luxury spa robes, toiletries, flowers, champagne, and chocolate.
+The hotel features Dulce Domum restaurant with global cuisine and The Village Bar for pub-style dining.

 Accessibility